Snow? Not a problem usually on a Ural!

 Not the smoothest or quietest ride in the world, but it's definitely got character!
 You will draw attention wherever you go, it's called the UDF or Ural Delay Factor.
 If you don't like complete strangers walking up to you and asking questions about the rig, the Ural is not for you.

-Urals are the tractors of the motorcycle world, slow, gobs of low range torque, go anywhere kind of bikes.
+Urals are the tractors of the motorcycle world, slow, gobs of low range torque, go anywhere kind of motorcycles.
 Snow is no longer a concern for me, well snow no deeper than 6 inches anyways!
 Hell, they even come with a kick start!
 Being on three wheels, they're easier to push as well.
 Done plenty of that in the beginning of my ownership period.

 When you get stuck on snow though, you can usually pull them around in another direction easily enough and get unstuck that way.